boostorg/gil/CONTRIBUTING.md

 * All public definitions should reside in scope of `namespace boost { namespace gil {...}}`.
 * All non-public definitions should reside in scope of `namespace boost { namespace gil { namespace detail {...}}}`.
 * Write your code to fit within **90** columns of text (see discussion on [preferred line length](https://lists.boost.org/boost-gil/2018/04/0028.php) in GIL).
+* Use [EditorConfig](https://editorconfig.org) for your editor and enable [.editorconfig](https://github.com/boostorg/gil/blob/develop/.editorconfig) to:
+    * Indent with **4 spaces** and no tabs.
+    * Trim any trailing whitespaces.
-* Indent with **4 spaces**, not tabs.
-See the [.editorconfig](https://github.com/boostorg/gil/blob/develop/.editorconfig) file for details.
-Please, do not increases the indentation level within namespace.
+* Do not increases the indentation level within namespace.